MC777/hydrapp/README.md

 ### Description:

-The main aim of this project is creating PWA aplication tracking glasess of water with use of localStorage as a databases.
+Application built during WTF - Co Ten Frontend course.
+The main aim of this project was creating PWA application tracking glasses of water with use of localStorage as a databases.

 ### Used tools: